 For a detailed look at how to set this up and how to properly track your data, check out the case studies inside PowerhouseAffiliate.
 You can see actual widgets and how we optimize them.

-How to Maximize Your Potential with Push Ads vs Native Ads
+How to Maximize Profit with Push Ads vs Native Ads

 Use an Ad Rep

-This is key.
-If you’re going to these native ad platforms and you’re not using an ad rep, you’re basically blasting money at just everything, hoping something converts.
+If you’re going to these native and push ad platforms and you’re not using an ad rep, you’re basically blasting money blindly at everything and hoping something converts.
 That just is not going to work for you.
 That’s why you need an ad rep.

 Look at the bounce rate.
-Again, super high.
-You want to see something below 60.
-So, this isn’t a great site.
+If it is high this isn’t a great site or placement.
 Their visitors are not really engaged.
+Block it.

-If I was to start out as an affiliate marketer, I would probably start out on Facebook, simply because of all of the targeting options and you can see the domains your ads serve on.
+If I was to start out as an affiliate marketer, I would probably start out on Native Ads simply because of all of the targeting options and you can see the domains your ads serve on.

 Keep in mind, you need to track data.
 You need to find placements that will work for you, and you really, really need an ad rep.

-Hopefully this article gives you a little insight into native ads and push ads and answers the questions of why you might want to use them, and why you might not want to use them right now.
-It’s definitely not one of those places you want to just start out your affiliate career, unless you have a good understanding of how they work.
+Hopefully, this article gives you a little insight into native ads vs push ads and answers the questions of why you might want to use them, and why you might want to use them right now.